gimesketvirtadieni/slimplexor/README.md

 aplay: main:788: audio open error: No such device or address
 ```

-So obviously in my case the required directory where SlimPlexor's shared library should be copied to is '/usr/lib/x86_64-linux-gnu/alsa-lib':
+So obviously in my case the required directory where SlimPlexor's shared library should be placed is '/usr/lib/x86_64-linux-gnu/alsa-lib':

 ```
 andrej@sandbox:~/slimplexor/make$ sudo cp ./libasound_module_pcm_slimplexor.so /usr/lib/x86_64-linux-gnu/alsa-lib/